isomerpages/moe-ferngreenpri/_our-curriculum/Mathematics (MA)/Approach & Framework.md

 *   To enhance and realise the potential of all staff by establishing a continuous cycle of relevant structured training and developmental programmes so that all students will enjoy learning mathematics by utilising up-to-date teaching methodology and practices.

 ![](/images/Math3.png)

+**Mathematics Pedagogy**

+As mathematics is hierarchical in nature, a “spiral approach” is adopted in developing the student’s mathematical content knowledge.
+Therefore, at Fern Green Primary School, students will learn Math through the following ways:

+1) By Doing

+*   Concrete-Pictorial-Abstract (CPA) teaching and learning approach

+*   Activities/Games/Problem-based learning (Real-life situations)